 Real world applications of UHPC in steel-reinforced concrete

 Reinforced concrete is often used in bridge construction.
 Over time, the traditional concrete breaks down due to moisture, deicing chemicals in snowy regions, and environmental gases penetrating the concrete.
 The chemicals and moisture cause the steel reinforcements to rust, and the bond between the concrete and steel is broken.

 UHPC is being used to repair the reinforced concrete already in place in these bridges.
 The portion of the traditional concrete that is deteriorated is removed, and the steel reinforcement bars are cleaned with a rust-removing solution.
 UHPC is then used to replace the area of traditional concrete that was removed around the steel reinforcement.

 This repair job ends up being stronger than the original construction, thanks to the enhanced bond strength of UHPC.
 Examples of bridges that have used UHPC for steel reinforcement repair include the CN Rail Bridge in Montreal, Quebec, and the Francis Lewis Blvd.
 Bridge in Queens, New York.

 Corroded steel girder repair

 Steel girders and beams used in bridge construction become corroded over time from environmental conditions such as moisture and chloride.
-UHPC can be used to repair the corrosion without having to replace the girder.
+Contractors can use UHPC to repair the corrosion without having to replace the girder.

 The corrosion is cleaned and removed from the steel, and it is encased in UHPC.
 The lasting bond between UHPC and steel protects the girder or beam from future deterioration.
 This is a newer application of UHPC that is being spearheaded by the Connecticut Department of Transportation.